cmdr-nova/blog-poster/README.md

 nano path/you/want/blog-poster.py
 ```

 Paste the source code into it, then edit the credentials to match what you're using.
 For Mastodon API, go into the Developer tab under preferences, create an app, and grab the access key.
 For the RSS feed, that's pretty self explanatory.
+For the Discord webhook, create a webhook one whichever channel in whichever server you want, and then copy the webhook URL.

 Once complete, write out, then exit Nano.